-The State of Hawaii’s Civil Defense program in partnership with island humane societies has developed a list of designated shelters that will welcome pets.
+The Hawaii Emergency Management Agency program in partnership with island humane societies has developed a list of designated shelters that will welcome pets.

 What You Need To Bring To The Shelter

 Animals will not be admitted to a pet-friendly emergency shelter without a crate or carrier that’s large enough to accommodate the pet comfortably.
 Pets need an ID tag, collar and a leash, as well as a week supply of the following: food, medications and litter for cats.
 You can download our disaster preparedness brochure for more information.